IAVA'S BIG 6

 For years, IAVA members have sounded off in support of researching medical cannabis for use in treating the wounds of war.
 As well, during this time a variety of alternative therapies have been developed for the same purposes.

-Veterans have consistently and passionately communicated that they’ve found that other alternative therapies, such as equine therapy and MDMA-assisted psychotherapy, offer effective help in tackling some of the most pressing injuries faced when returning from war.
+Veterans have consistently and passionately communicated that they’ve found that other alternative therapies, such as equine therapy and agri therapy, offer effective help in tackling some of the most pressing injuries faced when returning from war.
 Frequently, alternative therapies take the place of addictive prescription drugs.
 Yet, many of these alternative modalities are not currently being incorporated into VA care.

 IAVA insists that, where there are proven alternative therapies available to their civilian counterparts, veterans should have access to the same standard of care through the VA.